mixuala/adventures-in-AI/exit-ticket.md

 	data: everything is a number
 	perceptrons are the atoms of AI
-	a race to the bottom
-		loss equations & gradient descent
-	putting it all together
+	a race to the bottom: loss equations & gradient descent putting it all together

 lifecycle: train-test-deploy-repeat